Read our top tips for choosing curtains and blind fabrics that work beautifully together.

-That’s why we only offer an in-home service, with one of our curtains experts coming to your home to measure up.
+That’s why we only offer an in-home service, with one of our curtains experts coming to your home to measure up for the perfect length.
 It’s that easy – and it takes all the worry and risk out of measuring windows for a tailored finish.

 The different heading types available

 How your curtains drape from the top to the bottom is defined by the way they join the pole or track.
-This is called the heading and you’ve three to choose from.
+This is called the heading and you’ve four to choose from.